xjtupanda/AUW-GCN/README.md

 **We also provide ckpts, logs, etc.** to reproduce the results in the paper, please download [ckpt.tar.gz](https://pan.baidu.com/s/1U-LEYH_fGOwgeToJ2Abhlw?pwd=5kan).
 ## Citation
 If you feel this project helpful to your research, please cite our work.
+(To be updated when published on ICME.)
 ```
 @inproceedings{Yin2023AUawareGC,
   title={AU-aware graph convolutional network for Macro- and Micro-expression spotting},